StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE AS SELECT.md

 AS SELECT k1 AS a, k2 AS b, k3 AS c FROM order;
 ```

+### Example 3

-Example 3: Synchronously query the largest value of the `salary` column in the table `employee` and create a new table `employee_new` based on the query result, and then insert the query result into the new table.
+Synchronously query the largest value of the `salary` column in the table `employee` and create a new StarRocks table `employee_new` based on the query result, and then insert the query result into the new table.
 Additionally, set the column name of the new table to `salary_max`.

 ```SQL
 CREATE TABLE employee_new